shariq1989/cookbook/content/about.md

 ----

 #### DID YOU MAKE A RECIPE FROM THE JAMIL GHAR?

-I love getting feedback on my recipes and hear about the conversations around your dinner table.
+I love getting feedback on my recipes and hearing about the conversations around your dinner table.
 Tag me on Instagram @thejamilghar